CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

    Checking dist/spyder-pomodoro-timer-0.0.1.dev0.tar.gz: PASSED

-Uploading the package to PyPI
+Testing and uploading to PyPI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now we can use ``twine`` to upload the distribution packages we have built.